keboola/connection-docs/storage/byodb/snowflake-secure-data-sharing/index.md

 GRANT IMPORTED PRIVILEGES ON DATABASE <CONSUMER_DATABASE_NAME> TO <KEBOOLA_PROJECT_ROLE>;
 ```

-## Final Steps
+## Final Step
-You can now register the schema in the newly created database as an external bucket in Keboola, enabling seamless data integration.
+You can now register the schema in the newly created database as an External dataset in Keboola, enabling seamless data integration.
+Use `<CONSUMER_DATABASE_NAME>` as Database name and schema present in this database.
+When registering, don't forget to check the `Is Secure Data Share?` checkbox.